Logo What's After the Movie

 What is Will Hunting's profession while working at MIT?

-Discover the awards and nominations received by Good Will Hunting.
-Explore the history of Good Will Hunting and its cast and crew.
+Discover all the awards and nominations received by Good Will Hunting, from Oscars to film festival honors.
+Learn how Good Will Hunting and its cast and crew have been recognized by critics and the industry alike.

 70th Academy Awards 1998